CP/M pages

 Entered with C=23h, DE=FCB address.
 Returns error codes in BA and HL.

 Set the random record count bytes of the FCB to the number of 128-byte records in the file.
-Returns A=0FFh if error (file not found, or CP/M 3 hardware error); otherwise A=0.
+Under CP/M 2 the value returned in BA/HL has no meaning; the function does not distinguish between a zero-length file and one that does not exist at all.
+Under CP/M 3 returns A=0FFh if error (file not found, or CP/M 3 hardware error); otherwise A=0.

 BDOS function 36 (F_RANDREC) - Update random access pointer